STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 pass the same arguments to the :cpp:class:`hpx::resource::partitioner` constructor as you would to :cpp:func:`hpx::init` or :cpp:func:`hpx::start`.
-Running the above code will have the same effect as not initializing it at all, i.e. a default thread pool will be created with the type and number of threads specified on the command line.
+Running the above code will have the same effect as not initializing it at all, i.e., a default thread pool will be created with the type and number of threads specified on the command line.

 The resource partitioner class is the interface to add thread pools to the |hpx|